Martinezou/RL_GCN/README.md

 2.RL_GCN_global_LargeNet: RL-GCN to achieve global synchronization in Hindamarsh-Rose neuronal circuit embedding in a cat-brain network

 3.RL_GCN_cluster: RL-GCN to achieve cluster synchronization in Rossleler system

+This code is written in Python.
+To run this code please install following modules:

+torch

+node2vec

+matplotlib

+torch_geometric

+gym